remaro-network/auv_profeat/README.md

 ## Set-up
 To run the model, [PRISM](https://www.prismmodelchecker.org/) and [ProFeat](https://wwwtcs.inf.tu-dresden.de/ALGI/PUB/ProFeat/doc/index.html) have to be installed.
 We recommend getting PRISM v4.7 and ProFeat v1.0.2.1 (commit id dfa7f03214bb92e7fd30f1402ff5a19dbdd5929c) from the respective Github repositories, the [PRISM Github repository](https://github.com/prismmodelchecker/prism/tree/v4.7) and the [ProFeat Github repository](https://github.com/pchrszon/profeat).

 When both PRISM and ProFeat are installed, make them executable from anywhere or put them in the same folder.
-In the latter case, the commands below have to be run from the directory which includes the executables from PRISM and ProFeat.
-Then the file names have to include the path to these files.
+In the latter case, the commands below have to be run from the directory which includes the executables of PRISM and ProFeat, and the file names have to include the path to these files.
 Below, we will assume that PRISM and ProFeat are executable from anywhere.

 ## Replication Instructions and Examples of Usage